Contents hide

 Yes, but slightly undercook it and store it with a little oil.
 Reheat by finishing in the sauce.
 Cook’s Illustrated recommends this method for maintaining texture.

-Is fresh pasta cooked differently from dried pasta?
+Q: Is fresh pasta cooking different from dried pasta?

 Yes.
 Fresh pasta cooks much faster due to higher moisture content.
 Italian Culinary Institute notes that fresh pasta typically cooks in under 4 minutes.